k-pop

 • NAYEON (TWICE) — Secured her first Western solo editorial as a tmrw cover, framing her solo career within a broader narrative of artistic identity and global repositioning.

-• TOMORROW X TOGETHER — Delivered exclusive editorial placements across two release cycles: "Over The Moon" MV images via Wonderland, "Love Language" MV images via tmrw.
+• TOMORROW X TOGETHER — Delivered more than five exclusive editorial placements across multiple release cycles: 7TH YEAR: A Moment of Stillness in the Thorns + "Over The Moon" MV images via Wonderland, 2025 Europe world tour + "Love Language" MV images via tmrw.

 • BAIN (JUST B) — Led an exclusive Pride Month feature exploring queer identity, visibility, and artistry in K-pop.
 One of the more politically resonant interviews placed in Western K-pop media that year.